Role: Casual Cricket Coach – Summer Camp Programme

 At the Derbyshire Cricket Foundation (DCF) we improve lives and empower communities through cricket.
 We have an ambition to inspire a generation to say, “Cricket is a game for me”.
 We do this by serving both as the Governing Body for recreational cricket in Derbyshire, and also as a registered charity focussed on improving health, well-being, and life opportunities for people across Derbyshire.

 Cricket is in an exciting place with more opportunities than ever before, enabling more people to come into the game.
 It is constantly evolving, being played in various locations, with different formats and is now a year-round sport.
-It allows more people from all walks of life to pick up a bat and ball whenever they want and enjoy the game at school, in a sports hall, community centre, the local park, and of course, a club
+It allows more people from all walks of life to pick up a bat and ball whenever they want and enjoy the game at school, in a sports hall, community centre, the local park, and of course, a club.

 The main purpose of the role is:

-To view the full Job Description and Person Specification please click HERE.
+To view the full Job Description and Person Specification please click HERE

 Conditions of Employment: